AWS Driver

 Type: str

-The root EBS volume type for the image.
-Only used with the snapshot import method.
+- The root EBS volume type for the image.
+Only used with the snapshot or ebs-direct import methods.

 providers.[aws].diskimages.volume-size